 Less than 10% of all estrogen-dominant cancers cases are thought to be related to genetic risk factors — 90% appear to be triggered by diet, environmental, and lifestyle factors.

 Different Types of Breast Cancer

-- Hormone receptor (estrogen or progesterone receptor) positive.
+- Hormone receptor (estrogen receptor positive, progesterone receptor negative).
 Approximately 75% of breast cancers are HER2-negative cancer, meaning it is a node-negative, hormone receptor positive type of cancer that grows in response to the hormone, estrogen.
 About 65% of these are also PR positive and grow in response to the hormone, progesterone.

 This article focuses reducing risk of estrogen-sensitive cancers such as breast and prostate cancer.